jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Styled Components

-Think of a reusable modules of the site and create a styled component for them.
+Think of a reusable modules in the site and create a styled component for them.
 The rule of a thumb is to wrap each logical part to its own layout and nest all of the children selectors.

 ```
 Example styled layout